darren-huang/debugUltTicTacToe/README.md

 By going through the steps we did to make a new JUnit Run Configuration, Intellij knows to run all the tests in that file and format the JUnit test output.

 ### Start Debugging!
 Your task is to debug the issue with the code, fix the code, and pass the test!

-Quick info about the project:
+#### Quick info about the project:
-- The bug is in `TicTacToeBoard.java`, this is where most of the board logic is
+- The bug is in `TicTacToeBoard.java`, this is where all of the board logic is
     - the most complex function is the "checkWin".
 This [design document](https://docs.google.com/document/d/17cDhZXbFLUugbCaNCjQap4PMKvjLDWDMUUIfgKW-Aqs/edit?usp=sharing) has info on how it works.
 - `TicTacToeBoardTest.java` contains the unit and integration tests. `makeMove()` Test is the integration test.
-    - while these unit tests are decent, you should **never** assume a unit test passing implies the function it is testing is perfect
+    - while these unit tests are decent, you should **never** assume a unit test passing implies the function is bug-free
+- `TicTacToeGame.java` adds some game logic forcing players to switch off turns and ending the game once someone wins (there shouldn't be any bugs here)
+    - to play 3 x 3 version of tic tac toe run the main method of this file.

+#### Recommended Debugging Steps
 1. First step is to understand how the code works.
 Without a semi-decent understanding of how the code works, debugging can be almost impossible.
-Luckily in real projects you are debugging code you wrote and yourself, and luckily again this TicTacToe is relatively simple.
-Here are some steps to get acquinted in this project.
+Luckily in real projects you are debugging code you wrote and yourself, and luckily again this TicTacToe project isn't too complex.
+Here are some steps to get acquainted in this project.
     1. Use the ["design document" on this project](https://docs.google.com/document/d/17cDhZXbFLUugbCaNCjQap4PMKvjLDWDMUUIfgKW-Aqs/edit?usp=sharing) in order to get a better idea of what the code is doing.
-    1. It is best to scroll through the code on Intellij and read the comments above each function
+    1. In IntelliJ use `Ctrl Shift -`/`Cmd Shift -` to minimize all the code bodies to just see method signatures and associated comments.
+Unminimize stuff with `Ctrl Shift +`/`Cmd Shift +`.